Peter Stumpp: Accusations

 During 1589, Stumpp had one of the most lurid and famous werewolf trials in history.
-After being stretched on a rack, and before further torture commenced, he confessed to having practiced black magic since he was 12 years old.
+After being stretched on a rack, and before further torture commenced, he confessed to having practised black magic since he was 12 years old.
 He claimed that the Devil had given him a magical belt or girdle, which enabled him to metamorphose into "the likeness of a greedy, devouring wolf, strong and mighty, with eyes great and large, which in the night sparkled like fire, a mouth great and wide, with most sharp and cruel teeth, a huge body, and mighty paws."
 Removing the belt, he said, made him transform back to his human form.
 After his capture, he told the local magistrate he had left the girdle in a "certain valley".
-The magistrate sent for it to be retrieved but no such belt was ever found.
+The magistrate sent for it to be retrieved, but no such belt was ever found.

-For 25 years, Stumpp had allegedly been an "insatiable bloodsucker" who gorged on the flesh of goats, lambs, and sheep, as well as men, women, and children.
-Being threatened with torture, he confessed to killing and eating 14 children, 2 pregnant women, whose fetuses he ripped from their wombs and "ate their hearts panting hot and raw," which he later described as "dainty morsels."
-One of the 14 children was his own son, whose brain he was reported to have devoured.
-Stumpp loved his son dearly but in the end his bloodlust prevailed.
+For 25 years, Stumpp had allegedly been an "insatiable bloodsucker" who gorged on the flesh of goats, lambs, and sheep, as well as women and children.
+Being threatened with torture, he confessed to killing and eating 14 children and 2 pregnant women, whose fetuses he ripped from their wombs and "ate their hearts panting hot and raw," which he later described as "dainty morsels."
+One of the 14 children was his son, whose brain he was reported to have devoured.
+Stumpp loved his son dearly, but in the end, his bloodlust prevailed.
 Allegedly, he went out with his son into the woods, transformed into the likeness of a wolf and devoured him.

-Not only was Stumpp accused of being a serial murderer and cannibal, but also of having an incestuous relationship with his daughter, who was sentenced to die with him, and that he had coupled with a distant relative, which was also considered to be incestuous according to the law.
-In addition to this, he confessed to having had intercourse with a succubus sent to him by the Devil.
+Not only was Stumpp accused of being a serial murderer and cannibal, but also of having an incestuous relationship with his daughter, who was sentenced to die with him, and of having coupled with a distant relative, which was also considered to be incest according to the law.
+In addition to this, he confessed to having had sexual intercourse with a succubus sent to him by the Devil.

 Execution

 The execution of Stumpp, on 31 October 1589, alongside his daughter Beele (Sybil) and mistress, Katherine, is one of the most brutal on record: he was put to a wheel, where "flesh was torn from his body", in ten places, with red-hot pincers, followed by his arms and legs.
-Then his limbs were broken with the blunt side of an axehead to prevent him from returning from the grave, before he was beheaded and his body burned on a pyre.
+Then his limbs were broken with the blunt side of an axehead before he was beheaded and his body burned on a pyre.
 His daughter and mistress had already been flayed and strangled, and were burned along with Stumpp's body.
-As a warning against similar behavior, local authorities erected a pole with the torture wheel and the figure of a wolf on it, and at the very top they placed Peter Stumpp's severed head.
+As a warning against similar behaviour, local authorities erected a pole with the torture wheel and the figure of a wolf on it, and at the very top, they placed Peter Stumpp's severed head.